jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) rounding the straight-line rate to the nearest rate specified in schedule 10, column 2; and (ii) taking the equivalent diminishing value rate specified in column 1 of the schedule.
 Pre-1993 depreciation rate
-(5) The pre-1993 depreciation rate is the rate calculated using the formula— section 108 rate + section 108A rate + section 113A rate.
+(5) The pre-1993 depreciation rate is the rate calculated using the formula—section 108 rate + section 108A rate + section 113A rate.
 Definition of items in formula
 (6) The items in the formula are defined in subsections (7) to (9).
 Section 108 rate